-- 9.5.1 Annual Enterprise Audit The Tribal Commission and the General Manager of the Enterprise shall obtain an annual independent audit of such Enterprise by a certified public accountant using the accounting standards for audits of casinos of the American Institute of Certified Public Accountants. - 9.5.2 Contract Audits Each contract for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of Twenty-five Thousand Dollars (\$25,000) annually shall be subject to an independent audit. - 9.5.3 Copies A copy of all such audits shall be provided to the Tribal Commission, the Tribal Council, State Gaming Agency and the NIGC.
+- 9.5.1 Annual Enterprise Audit The Tribal Commission and the General Manager of the Enterprise shall obtain an annual independent audit of such Enterprise by a certified public accountant using the accounting standards for audits of casinos of the American Institute of Certifies Public Accountants. - 9.5.2 Contract Audits Each contract for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of Twenty-five Thousand Dollars (\$25,000) annually shall be subject to an independent audit. - 9.5.3 Copies A copy of all such audits shall be provided to the Tribal Commission and the Tribal Council in accordance with Tribal Commission Regulations.
+Additionally, the General Manager shall ensure delivery of audits to the NIGC in accordance with IGRA and the NIGC Regulations.
+The Tribal Commission shall ensure compliance with Compact requirements for audit submissions to the State, if any.